BenjaminTuckerInstitute/Liberty/1/21/liberty.md

 ## On Picket Duty.

 In consequence of the Dublin murder, Mr. Gladstone has introduced a bill "for the repression of crime in Ireland."
 We wish this most excellent purpose might be carried out, and would suggest to Mr. Gladstone that the first crime he should attempt to repress is one of about seven hundred years' standing.
-Until this first a'll great crime shall be repressed, we think all his other effort to repress crime in Ireland will be labor lost.
+Until this first and great crime shall be repressed, we think all his other effort to repress crime in Ireland will be labor lost.

 The "Index-Appeal" of Petersburg, Virginia, says that "there is no known belief, misbelief, or unbelief that has not a building erected in its honor in New England and called a church."
 The "New York Times" answers: "Oh, yes, there is one,— that slavery was a divine institution."
 True enough, but only because the churches of New England were at one time so nearly unanimous in defending or excusing slavery that there was no call for erecting another especially in its honor.